Frequently Asked Questions

 Are there minimum GRE/GMAT test scores or GPA requirements?

-Not all degree programs in Meadows require the GRE or the GMAT.
-Those that do require submission of test scores do not have minimum requirements.
-Consideration into the program is competitive, however, and Verbal GRE scores above 450 and GPAs above 3.0 are given greater consideration for admission and scholarships.
+Not all degree programs in Meadows require the GRE or the GMAT and those that do require submission of test scores do not have minimum requirements.
+Consideration into the program is competitive, however, and Verbal GRE scores above 150 and GPAs above 3.0 are given greater consideration for admission and scholarships.
+The M.A. in Art History, Ph.D. in Art History, M.A. in Popular Film and Media, and the M.A. in Advertising all require the GRE for consideration.
+Advertising allows for submission of the GMAT instead of the GRE.

 Is the TOEFL required for all international applicants?